Centrepointe

-Centrepointe is a neighbourhood in College Ward in the west end of the city of Ottawa, Ontario, Canada.
+Centrepointe is a neighbourhood in College Ward in the urban west end of the city of Ottawa, Ontario, Canada.
 It was formerly part of the city of Nepean.
-It is a newer residential subdivision in the west/central part of Ottawa, developed from 1984 onwards, and is informally bounded by Baseline Road to the north, Woodroffe Avenue to the east, the CN railroad to the south, and the Briargreen subdivision and Forest Ridge Apartments to the west.
+It is a residential subdivision in the west/central part of Ottawa, developed from 1984 onwards, and is informally bounded by Baseline Road to the north, Woodroffe Avenue to the east, the CN railroad to the south, and the Briargreen subdivision and Forest Ridge Apartments to the west.
 The housing stock includes approximately 1,000 detached homes, with the remainder mostly townhomes (row houses) and terrace homes.

 According to the Canada 2016 Census, the neighbourhood had a total population of 7,245.

 Previously farmland, it was purchased by the Canada Mortgage and Housing Corporation, which let the land lay fallow for many years.
 It had been intended to be developed as a demonstration model of an "ideal community".
 After facing budget cuts, CMHC sold the land, with most being sold off to Ottawa's largest housing developer Minto Group, which built and sold off a wide range of homes from townhouses to large upscale houses.
-The neighbourhood was built to be Nepean's "downtown", with plans to build shops and offices and a civic square, to house Nepean's city hall.
+The Nepean Housing Corporation has built and rents out affordable housing units in townhouses and one low-rise apartment building.
+The neighbourhood was built to be Nepean's "downtown", with including small strip-mall shops and restaurants, and offices and a civic square, to formally housed Nepean's city hall.
 The neighbourhood was built as a "self-contained community" and was projected to cost $700 million.

 Its major attraction is Ben Franklin Place, named for the former mayor of Nepean, which houses the Centrepointe Branch of the Ottawa Public Library, the locally renowned Centrepointe Theatre, and the former Nepean City Hall (now housing satellite offices for the City of Ottawa).

 The neighbourhood has a significant Jewish population.
 The 2011 National Household Survey indicated that 13% of the neighbourhood's population was Jewish.